GRB-SN Association within the Binary-Driven Hypernova Model: GRB 190829A as an example of BdHN II

 The remaining kinetic energy of expansion of the ejecta leads to establishing the HN associated with GRB 190829A with the total energy of $1.35 \times 10^{52}~erg$ kinetic energy+all the radiation energy).

 In addition to being a very close GRB at $z=0.0785$, which has allowed a specially significant data analysis of GRB 190829A, one of the remarkable peculiarities of this source, has been the discovery of the TeV emission very similar to the case of GRB 180720B and GRB 190114C.
-In both systems, the TeV emission behavior closely follows the $10\%$ level of the X-ray emission.
-This is the most significant since no BH is present in this source, and we can generally infer that the TeV radiation is very likely associated with the $\nu$NS activity.
-We can now conclude that the total energy of BdHN 190829A, observed in KeV, sub-MeV, TeV, optical, and radio bands is E$_{\rm tot}> 8.56 10^{50}$~erg.
+In {all these} systems, the TeV emission behavior closely follows the $\sim 10\%$ level of the X-ray {afterglow power-law} emission.
+This is the most significant since {being a BdHN II, no BH is present in this source, which suggest linking the TeV radiation to} the $\nu$NS activity. {However, the explanation of the TeV emission within the BdHN model needs still further research that we are currently pursuing (see Section \ref{sec:newphysics4}).} We can now conclude that the total energy of BdHN 190829A, observed in the keV, sub-MeV, TeV, optical, and radio bands, is $E_{\rm tot}> 8.56 10^{50}$~erg.